ITPNYU/clock-club/Analog_Clock_Control/readme.md

 # Controlling an Analog Quartz Clock From a Microcontroller

 A quartz analog clock engine is driven by a low-power solenoid which drives the gears.
 Matt Mets described this process well in [this blog post](http://www.cibomahto.com/2008/03/controlling-a-clock-with-an-arduino/).
-You can do this from a simple microcontroller like an Arduino or Arduino-compatible derivative, or from an embedded Linux processor like a Raspberry Pi or BeagleBone, as long as you have digital I/O pins (GPIO) to connect to the solenoid's pins.
+You can do this from a microcontroller like an [Arduino](https://www.arduino.cc/) or Arduino-compatible derivative, or from an embedded Linux processor like a [Raspberry Pi](https://www.raspberrypi.org/) or [BeagleBone](http://beagleboard.org/bone), as long as you have digital I/O pins (GPIO) to connect to the solenoid's pins.
 Most quartz clocks run on one or two AA batteries, meaning that the solenoid runs on either 1.5V or 3V at most.
 As long as your controller's GPIO pins can output this voltage level, you're all set.

 The process works like this: